Top 12 Best Activities in Iceland

 Six miles (10 kilometers) to the north, you will find the third and final stop on the Golden Circle, the Gullfoss waterfall.
 This 105-foot (32-meter) high is called the "Golden Falls" for a reason, as it cascades over two rocky tiers and into a dramatic valley below.
 On a sunny day, you will find a rainbow crowned above it, making the view extra special.

-Guests who visit Gullfoss waterfall can choose to partake in a snowmobile tour on Iceland’s second-largest glacier, Langjokull.
+Guests who visit this majestic waterfall can choose to partake in a snowmobile tour from Gullfoss on Iceland’s second-largest glacier, Langjokull.
 It's an amazing feeling to glide across the snowy surface of a glacier with a white horizon in every direction, and should not be missed!

-If you'd prefer to stay near the sightseeing route, you can book a hotel close to the Golden Circle and enjoy the beautiful surroundings as you wake up in the morning.
+If you'd like to stay near the sightseeing route, you can book a hotel close to the Golden Circle and enjoy the beautiful surroundings as you wake up in the morning.

 One of Iceland’s biggest draws is the northern lights, otherwise known as the aurora borealis.
 This natural light display can only be seen in winter and only in the Earth’s northernmost areas.
 This incredible phenomenon, dancing in ribbon-like waves of purple, green, and gold, must be experienced at least once in a lifetime.